Find Trade Colleges

 In-state tuition fees for undergraduate students at Missouri Southern are $8,026 per year.
 While working on their Associate Degree, dental support majors at Missouri Southern accumulate an average of around $22,819 in student debt.

-Missouri Southern also made our Best Dental Support Services Associate Degree Trade Schools in Missouri list, coming in at #5.
+Missouri Southern did well in our overall quality rankings, too.
+It placed #5 on our Best Dental Support Services Associate Degree Trade Schools in Missouri list.

-Read full report on Dental Support Services at Missouri Southern State University
+Full Dental Support Services at Missouri Southern State University Report

 The average tuition and fees for an in-state undergraduate at MCC are $7,110 a year.

-Concorde Career Colleges came in at #6 in this year’s edition of the Best Value Dental Support Services Associate Degree Schools in Missouri ranking.
-Concorde Career Colleges is a fairly small private for-profit school located in the large city of Kansas City.
+Concorde Career Colleges ranked #6 on this year’s Best Value Dental Support Services Associate Degree Schools in Missouri list.
+Concorde Career Colleges is a small private for-profit school located in the large city of Kansas City.

 On average, dental support graduates from Concorde Career Colleges take out $22,331 in student loans while working on their Associate Degree.
 This translates to an average monthly loan payment of $449, based on a 10-year repayment plan.

-Explore all the Best Value Dental Support Services Schools in the Plains States Area or other specific states within that region.
+Explore all the Best Value Dental Support Services Colleges in the Plains States Area or other specific states within that region.

 Majors Related to Dental Support